-SIL simulation results confirm that the controller can be deployed on an NVIDIA Jetson Nano.
-We demonstrate that the controller meets the 10 Hz execution-rate requirement while maintaining minimal resource utilization throughout the SIL simulation.
-These promising results set the stage for the next step, which is to further validate the controller in the hardware-in-the-loop (HIL) simulation, where a more comprehensive analysis of communication latency will be carried out.
+SIL simulation results confirmed that the controller can be deployed on an NVIDIA Jetson Nano.
+We demonstrate that the controller meets the real-time constraints of 10 Hz and maintains minimal resource utilization throughout the SIL simulation.
+These promising results set the stage for the next step, which is to validate the controller further in the hardware-in-the-loop (HIL) simulation before the actual deployment on the spacecraft.